kaonashi-passwords/Kaonashi/README.md

 We used different methods, like behavioral and statistical analysis, neural networks and other advanced techniques, to obtain patterns and relevant information that allow us to crack hashes whose resistance is usually quite high.

 ## Kaonashi Wordlist
 These wordlist has been extracted from real password leaksa, and sorted by number of ocurrences.
-By having this wordlists sorted this way, users can extract TOP _n_ lines/passwords and create custom wordlists based on their needs.
+By having these wordlists sorted this way, users can extract TOP _n_ lines/passwords and create custom wordlists based on their needs.

 For our study, we created the original wordlist and two additional ones: